 Supporting coordination of Statewide CASE Team stakeholder meetings, public facing website, and other public communication modalities.

-Researching and advocating for methods to remove code compliance barriers to the increased use of renewable energy and energy storage in support of statewide Zero Net Energy (ZNE) and GHG emission reduction goals.
+Researching and advocating for methods to remove code compliance barriers to the increased use of renewable energy, energy storage systems , transportation electrification, and building decarbonization in support of statewide clean energy and GHG emission reduction goals.

 Supporting the continuous improvement of the compliance software used to comply with the Energy Code.

-Increasingly, Codes and Standards program personnel facilitate discussions between the Energy Commission and other lines of business within utilities regarding the impacts of codes and standards on future gas and electric operations.
-Topics include the impacts of PV, EVs, and batteries on electric distribution systems, reductions in gas infrastructure costs from all-electric buildings, etc.
+Increasingly, C&S program personnel facilitate discussions between the Energy Commission and other lines of business within utilities regarding the impacts of codes and standards on future gas and electric operations.
+Topics include the impacts of solar photovoltaic systems, electric vehicles, and batteries on electric distribution systems, reductions in gas infrastructure costs from all-electric buildings, etc.

 Specific Title 20 and Federal program offerings include: